Based in Italy · 2026

 Who owns intent, review, and production outcomes.

-Who approves the spec or plan before work starts?
+Who owns the problem definition and approves the spec before work starts?

-Who decides a change is safe to ship?
+Who reviews AI-generated code and decides a change is safe to ship?

 Which decisions must never be delegated?